 Encouraging exercise in the hospital

-Concept, prototyping and implementation guidance
+Concept, prototype and implementation advice

 The challenge